Reactive Oxygen Detoxification Contributes to Mycobacterium abscessus Antibiotic Survival

 Abstract

-When a population of bacteria are exposed to a bactericidal antibiotic most cells die rapidly.
-However, a sub-population of antibiotic-tolerant cells known as “persister cells” can survive for prolonged periods, and antibiotic tolerance can be strongly induced in a population by stresses such as nutrient deprivation.
-However, the pathways required to maintain viability in this setting, and how they are regulated are poorly understood.
-To identify genetic determinants of antibiotic tolerance in mycobacteria, we carried out transposon mutagenesis insertion sequencing (Tn-Seq) screens in Mycobacterium abscessus (Mabs) exposed to bactericidal translation-inhibiting antibiotics.
+When a population of bacteria is exposed to a bactericidal antibiotic, most cells die rapidly.
+However, a sub-population of antibiotic-tolerant cells known as “persister cells” can survive for prolonged periods.
+In addition, antibiotic tolerance can be broadly induced throughout the population by stresses such as nutrient deprivation.
+However, the pathways required to maintain viability in this setting, and how stress induces antibiotic tolerance are both poorly understood.
+To identify genetic determinants of antibiotic tolerance in mycobacteria, we carried out transposon mutagenesis insertion sequencing (Tn-Seq) screens in Mycobacterium abscessus ( Mabs ) exposed to bactericidal translation-inhibiting antibiotics.
 This analysis identified genes essential for the survival of both spontaneous persister cells as well as for stress-induced tolerance, allowing the first genetic comparison of these states in mycobacteria.
-Pathway analysis identified multiple genes involved in the detoxification of reactive oxygen species (ROS), including the catalase-peroxidase katG, which contributed to survival in both stressed and un-stressed populations.
-In addition, we found that endogenous ROS were generated following antibiotic exposure, and that hypoxia significantly impaired bacterial killing.
-Thus, in Mabs, the lethality of some antibiotics is amplified by toxic ROS accumulation, and antibiotic-tolerant cells require detoxification systems to remain viable.
+Pathway analysis identified multiple genes involved in the detoxification of reactive oxygen species (ROS), including the catalase-peroxidase katG , which contributed to survival in both unstressed and nutrient-starved cells.
+In addition, we found that endogenous ROS were generated by translation-inhibiting antibiotics, and that hypoxia impaired bacterial killing.
+KatG specifically contributed to survival following exposure to transcription or translation inhibitors, but not other antibiotic classes tested.
+Thus, the lethality of some antibiotics is amplified by toxic ROS accumulation, and antibiotic-tolerant cells require detoxification systems to remain viable.
+These findings further demonstrate that antibiotic-induced ROS plays a broad role in mediating antibiotic lethality across diverse organisms.

 Related articles